drugis/addis-core/docs/design/index.md

  - For every "chunk" of data (e.g. a randomized controlled trial, an ontology, or a dataset) a named graph is created.
 Think of this as a document.
  - Every time the named graph is edited and saved, the added and removed triples are recorded, together with information on when the changes were made and by whom.
- - Every version of every named graph is given a unique ID, so that even when changes are made by another person than the original author, the version history can correctly refer back to the previous versions by the original author.
+ - Every version of every named graph is given a unique ID.
 In effect, we construct a graph of previous versions of each named graph.
  - Note that both the data (named graphs) and the meta-data (provenance information) can be stored in RDF.
 A prototype implementation of this was constructed (Section 3.3.3).

 This implementation of the event sourcing pattern is also inspired by the [Datomic](http://www.datomic.com/) immutable database and the [Git](http://git-scm.com/) version control system.